sbaidon/SwiftPi/README.md

 ```

-## GPIO Options
+## Options

-Parameters should be of type GPIO, MODE or VALUE
+Parameters should be of type GPIO, MODE or VALUE so errors can be avoided, enums provided can be seen below

 ```swift
   public enum GPIO : String{